-- Use simple batch files to copy updated personal validation lists from a shared drive on the server to the ARMdef/GDMdef folder on each PC.
+- Use simple batch files to copy standardized personal validation lists from a shared server or Dropbox cloud drive to the ARMdef\GDMdef folder on each PC.

-- If there is one person who typically updates personal product lists, then a batch file can copy updates this person makes to the shared server drive.
+- If there is one person who typically updates personal product lists, then a batch file can copy updates this person makes to the master library.

 - The "copy updates to server" batch file runs each time ARM is closed for the person who updates product lists, to save any list changes back to the network.

 GDM does not offer an ARM version specifically for an Apple Mac computer, and has no future plans to develop a special Mac version.
 (It is a more economical choice to set up your Mac computer to run Windows software than for GDM to write an ARM version for the Mac!)